 Campground Master's EMV / Chip Card support status

-Version 9.0 of Campground Master now supports EMV/chip cards through X-Charge or Cayan Genius.
+Campground Master version 9.0 (and later) supports EMV/chip cards through X-Charge or Cayan Genius.

 We're putting this information here in hopes that it will reduce the number of

 calls and E-mails with questions about it.

 See the current information below according to which processing software/company you use.